doug-h-rice/virtual-multicomp/virtual6502/README.md

 ![ z80 uses uart to communiate with virtual-multicomp host](http://www.dougrice.plus.com/dev/asm6809/img/img30thumb.png)

 ## Build on Linux and Windows using Tiny C

+For the 6502 This is a to be done project.

 To build virtual-multicomp on linux use make